Alfonce-tech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-[master 14ad262] Task 3 (1) on shell.permissions
- 1 file changed, 2 insertions(+)
- create mode 100755 0x01-shell_permissions/3-new_owner
+[master aff811c] writing a script that give permission to execute by the owner 1 file changed, 2 insertions(+) create mode 100755 0x01-shell_permissions/5-execute